-When a matter cannot be resolved between the training director and trainee or staff, the steps to be taken are listed below:
+When a matter cannot be resolved between the training director and trainee or staff through Fellow-Supervisor Conflict Resolution efforts (see policy on Fellow-Supervisor Conflict Resolution), the steps to be taken are listed below:

-a) Notice - There are two situations in which grievance procedures can be initiated.
+- a) Notice There are two situations in which grievance procedures can be initiated.
 A trainee can challenge the action taken by the training director or a member of the training staff may initiate action against a trainee.
-These situations are described below.
+These situations are described below. - i.
+Trainee-Initiated Challenge If the trainee wishes to formally challenge any action taken by the training director, the trainee must inform the training director in writing

-- i.
-Trainee-Initiated Challenge If the trainee wishes to formally challenge any action taken by the training director, the trainee must inform the training director in writing of such a challenge within 5 business days of receipt of the training director's decision.
+- of such a challenge within 5 business days of receipt of the training director's decision.
 When a challenge is made, the trainee must provide information supporting the trainee's position or concern.
 Within 3 business days of receipt of this notification, the training director will consult with the senior psychologist and the vice president of training and will implement review panel procedures as described below.
 See also Grievance Policy below for the process regarding specific concerns with supervisors. - ii.
 Staff-Initiated Challenge If a training staff member has a specific trainee concern that is not resolved by the training director, the staff member may seek resolution of the conflict by written request to the training director for a review of the trainee's behavior.
 Within 3 working days of receipt of the staff member's challenge, the training director will consult with the senior psychologist and vice president of training and a review panel will be convened.